 B I O G R A P H Y

 As concerto soloist, Jonathan gave the world premiere of a new flute concerto composed for him by Australian composer Lisa Cheney, commissioned by the Brisbane Philharmonic Orchestra.
 He has also appeared as soloist with the Tallinn Chamber Orchestra and Estonian National Opera Orchestra.
-In Australia, Jonathan has performed as guest artist at the Craven Creek and Brisbane Music Festivals, and has recorded with Ensemble Q. In April 2020 Jonathan was appointed as a permanent member/flute soloist with one of Australia's most celebrated chamber ensembles, the Southern Cross Soloists, after appearing regularly with the group as Associate Artist in their 2019 QPAC Subscription Series.
+In Australia, Jonathan has performed as guest artist at the Craven Creek and Brisbane Music Festivals, and has recorded with Ensemble Q. In April 2020 Jonathan was appointed as flute soloist with one of Australia's most celebrated chamber ensembles, the Southern Cross Soloists, after appearing regularly with the group as Associate Artist in their 2019 QPAC Subscription Series.
 He is also mentor and education coordinator for the Southern Cross Soloists' Next Gen Artists Program.